 Selectivity is defined as the capability of a test method or instrument to respond to a target substance or constituent in the presence of non-target substances.
-Target analytes are separated from non-target analytes and subsequently identified/detected through one or more of the following, depending on the analytical method: specific retention times (separation and identification), confirmations with different columns or detectors (separation and identification), specific mass spectra (identification), etc.
+Target analytes are separated from non-target constituents and subsequently identified/detected through one or more of the following, depending on the analytical method: extractions (separation), digestions (separation), interelement corrections (separation), use of matrix modifiers (separation), specific retention times (separation and identification), confirmations with different columns or detectors (separation and identification), specific wavelengths (identification), specific mass spectra (identification), specific electrodes (separation and identification), etc.